suplim2021/image_tagger/README.md

 ## Features

-- Bulk image processing (now including PNG support)
+- Bulk image processing (including PNG, JPG, JPEG, TIFF, BMP, and GIF support)
-- Automatic title and tag generation using AI
+- Automatic title and 49 tag generation using AI
-- Metadata (EXIF and IPTC) insertion
+- Metadata (EXIF, IPTC, and XMP) insertion
-- User-friendly GUI for easy interaction
+- User-friendly GUI with thumbnail previews
 - Pause and resume functionality
 - Progress tracking and time estimation
 - Support for multiple Claude model versions
 - New "tagged" folder for processed images, preserving originals
 - Improved error handling and rate limiting
+- Tooltips for detailed information
+- Alternating row colors in the file list for better readability

 ## Prerequisites